mzen17/HonyakuBot/README.md

 - Will do some installing on first use and has slow start up.

 ## Notes
-- Provided data only has Japanese -> English. [ Will add some more samples later ]
+- Provided data only has Japanese -> English.
-- Does not care about difficulty or manage it for you. [ Future use AI to determine difficulty? ]
+- Does not care about difficulty or manage it for you.
-- Does not track which sentences are done [ Later use database with SQLite? ]
+- Does not track which sentences are done

+## Future Updates
+- Might add more languages later
+- Adding of a custom ML model to determine difficulty or catogories of sentences (JP only).
+- Multilingual Embedder
+- Use Reddis instead of a Python dictionary for storing KV.
+- Listening + Speaking

 ## Use own TSV
 - Replace data jp-eng.tsv with [Language to translate] in the 2nd column, and [Language out] in fourth.

+## Will there be a public hosted version?
+Perhaps.

+After some QA and performance testing, I'll see.
+I have hardware/servers, and it's relatively cheap to run, but I don't want to maintain it against things like DDOS and security problems which can happen by public exposure.